 Symptoms of ketoacidosis, which tends to develop over several days, include excessive thirst, frequent urination, rapid breathing, nausea, and dehydration.
 The breath may also develop a fruity odor from ketones entering the lungs from the bloodstream.
 It occurs most commonly in people with Type 1 diabetes when their insulin levels are too low, but it can develop in people with any type of diabetes, especially when they are sick.
 If you have symptoms of DKA, you should call your physician immediately.

 The American Diabetes Association recommends that most adults with diabetes who are not taking cholesterol-lowering statins have a fasting lipid profile done at diagnosis, first medical evaluation, and every five years thereafter, while those taking statins should have the test done when they start the medicine and periodically thereafter.
 This test measures HDL (high-density lipoprotein, or “good”), LDL (low-density lipoprotein, or “bad”), and total cholesterol, as well as the level of triglycerides in the blood.
-HDL cholesterol above 50 mg/dl, LDL cholesterol below 100 mg/dl, and triglycerides below 150 mg/dl are levels considered to pose a low risk of cardiovascular problems.
+HDL cholesterol above 40 mg/dl for men and 50 mg/dl for women, LDL cholesterol below 100 mg/dl, and triglycerides below 150 mg/dl are levels considered to pose a low risk of cardiovascular problems.
 Recent research shows that for people with diabetes, meeting the guidelines for blood pressure and cholesterol control are more important than meeting the guidelines for blood glucose control in preventing cardiovascular disease.

 Diabetic nephropathy (kidney disease related to diabetes) is the leading cause of kidney failure in the United States, and it can develop in people with either Type 1 or Type 2 diabetes (as well as in those with rarer types of diabetes).
 But signs of kidney dysfunction develop long before kidney failure sets in.
 And when diminished kidney function is detected early, steps can be taken to stop or slow any progression.